wp-plugins/wp-inquiry-form/readme.txt

     -Tons of configuration options.
     -Fully responsive - will adapt to any device.
-    -Browser support: Firefox, Chrome, Safari, Opera , IE7+
+    -Browser support: Firefox, Chrome, Safari, Opera , IE7+ -Shotcode available to use in any page or post.

 = Rate Us / Feedback =